Demystifying Intellectual Property: IP as a Tool for Protection and Growth

 [21:35] Funding Opportunities

-There are many avenues you can explore to get funding for your company’s R&D and IP.
+There are many avenues you can explore to get funding for your company’s R&D and intellectual property.

 There are also government programs such as CanExport and Concierge Service that assist SMEs to improve finance.